wiheto/teneto/docs/tutorial/networkrepresentation.rst

 List of edges
 -------------

-Alternativelt a list of lists can be given to *TemporalNetwork*, in such cases each sublist should follow the order [i,j,t,[weight]].
+Alternatively a list of lists can be given to *TemporalNetwork*, in such cases each sublist should follow the order [i,j,t,[weight]].
 For example

   >>> edgelist = [[0,1,0,0.5], [0,1,1,0.75]]
   >>> tnet = TemporalNetwork(from_edgelist=edgelist)